Baltimore Klumpke's Palsy / Paralysis Attorneys

 - Weakness and inability to use specific muscles of the affected arm

 - Limpness or paralysis of the affected arm

 - Stiff and lifeless joints

 - Lack of feeling or sense in the affected arm

 - Droopy eyelids on the opposite side of the face (Horner’s syndrome)

 While most infants who develop Klumpke’s palsy as a result of neuropraxia may experience a full recovery in just 6 months, more serious cases may result in permanent disabilities.

 Discuss Your Case with Us

 Our firm is ready to defend your rights against any hospital.
-Murphy, Falcon & Murphy's team of Baltimore birth injury attorneys is is dedicated to securing justice for families affected by medical negligence.
-If you believe your child's injury may have been the result of medical malpractice, please do not hesitate to give us a call.
+Murphy Falcon & Murphy’s team of Baltimore birth injury attorneys are dedicated to securing justice for families affected by medical negligence.
+If you believe your child’s injury may have been the result of medical malpractice, please do not hesitate to give us a call.